 14.There’s no partying in Africa

 Before I first visited the continent, I never thought about Africa having parties, bars or clubs.
 I presumed they just didn’t exist, but boy was I wrong!
-Having spent 5 years of my life working with an NGO in Kenya, let me tell you that most of my Kenyan friends know how to party hard.
+Having spent nine years of my life working with Nakuru Children's Project in Kenya, let me tell you that most of my Kenyan friends know how to party hard.
 And by partying I don’t just mean pubs and clubs - I mean finding a reason to sing, dance and celebrate at any time of day!

 15. It’s all doom and gloom